-- To ensure equality of provision for pupils with special educational needs (SEN) and disability. - To take into account legislation related to SEN and Disabilities, including part 3 of the Children and Families Act 2014, The SEN Code of Practice 2015, The Special Educational Needs and Disability Regulations 2014, The Special Educational Needs (Personal Budgets and Direct Payments) Regulations, Section 49, The Order setting out transitional arrangements, Section 137, Equality Act 2010, The Mental Capacity Act 2005, Working Together to Safeguard Children 2013, Supporting pupils at school with medical conditions 2015. - To provide full access for all pupils to a broad and balanced curriculum. - To ensure that the needs of pupils with SEN are identified, assessed, planned for and regularly reviewed to improve outcomes. - To enable pupils with SEN to achieve their potential. - To ensure that parents/carers are fully engaged in decision-making. - To take into account the views, wishes and feelings of pupils. - To provide advice and support for all staff working with pupils with SEN.

-To provide detailed information about the arrangements for identifying, assessing and making provision for pupils with SEN.
+- To ensure equality of provision for pupils with special educational needs and disability (SEND). - To consider legislation related to SEN and Disabilities, including part 3 of the Children and Families Act 2014, The SEN Code of Practice 2015, The Special Educational Needs and Disability Regulations 2014, The Special Educational Needs (Personal Budgets and Direct Payments) Regulations, Section 49, The Order setting out transitional arrangements, Section 137, - Equality Act 2010, The Mental Capacity Act 2005, Working Together to Safeguard Children 2013, Supporting pupils at school with medical conditions 2015. - To provide full access for all pupils to a broad and balanced curriculum. - To ensure that the needs of pupils with SEND are identified, assessed, planned for and regularly reviewed to improve outcomes. - To enable pupils with SEND to achieve their potential. - To ensure that parents/carers are fully engaged in decision-making. - To consider the views, wishes and feelings of pupils. - To provide advice and support for all staff working with pupils with SEND. - To provide detailed information about the arrangements for identifying, assessing and making provision for pupils with SEND.